imhans/swiftUI-log/Landmarks/SwiftUI-Essentials.md

 Codeable protocol
 *it lets you enable to encode and decode custom data formats, such as JSON, to native Swift objects

+State
+*is a value, or a set of values, that can change over time, and that affects a view’s behavior, content, or layout.
+*You use a property with the @State attribute to add state to a view.